johnwesonga/clojure-xkcd-server/README.md

     $ clojure -m johnwesonga.xkcd-server

-Now acces the app at: http://localhost:8080/.
+Now access the app at: http://localhost:8080/.

 Run the Application in REPL